9/27/03 - 9/28/03

 5/20/03 - 6/29/03

-A Pretty Fishy Story [with real FISH in it]: The Borough of Mendham is in the process of dredging the "mud hole" / "blinky's pond" or as officially titled "The Mendham Borough Pond" [located at the bottom of Mountain Avenue between Valley Way and Florey Farm Road] Yannuzzi & Sons, Inc., has been awarded the contract to do the dredging at a cost of $54,500.00.
+The Borough of Mendham is in the process of dredging the "mud hole" / "blinky's pond" or as officially titled "The Mendham Borough Pond" [located at the bottom of Mountain Avenue between Valley Way and Florey Farm Road] Yannuzzi & Sons, Inc., has been awarded the contract to do the dredging at a cost of $54,500.00.
 Actual dredging should begin sometime during the first week of July.
 It was initially planned that the pond be dredged last year.
 Apparently there were some environmental impact/EPA hangups that were responsible for the delay.
 One of the EPA requirements for permission to do the dredging was that some effort be made to remove the existing fish population.
 To satisfy that requirement the town enlisted the services of Great Blue Lake & Pond Management, Newton, NJ "for an amount not to exceed $2,000. (see April 7th minutes).
 On Thursday, June 26th, "the great fish capture" took place.
 I was on hand for the event and, in truth, it could be called, at best, "the moderately interesting -some- fish capture."

 Upon my arrival, the two-person team was setting up and preparing to launch, the "S.S .
 Zappum", a vessel of no doubt historic adventure.
 The captain and her first-day-on-the- job-mate, were likably friendly, but seemed a little unaccustomed to the forming lookie-lu crowd of a dozen or so [mostly public works employees].
 An early minor misadventure took place while attempting to fill the storage tank for the fish.
 It was decided to take advantage of a powerful [and unfortunately for locals, kind of loud] diesel pump that was being used to drain the pond [as the 30 year-old drain, built into the dam was broken].
-Unfortunately, the foreign-speaking gentlemen who were left to watch the pump apparently had no clue as to how to turn the diesel engine off.
-The 600 or so gallon tank was filled in about 15 seconds.
-For the minute or so after that, Mountain Avenue got washed, while I tried to suffocate the "engine that wouldn't quit" into submission by blocking the air in-take.
-Barely averting the near disaster of having my new camera watered into uselessness, it was now time to watch how the most expensive fish [on this day] in New Jersey get caught.

 The process used to catch the fish was "shockingly" moderately effective.
 The boat was equipped with an electrode of sorts that dangled in the water ahead of it.
 I don't have the exact details, but apparently every few seconds a jolt of high-voltage electricity delivered by the electrode would temporarily paralyze nearby fish--which then could be almost easily netted some of the time.
+After an hour or two of fishing [in the rather opressive near 100 degree heat] I would estimate that maybe 60 fish were captured-- of that total I would guess only about 20 were bass or catfish--the bulk being bluegills and suckers.There were a few nice 2 to 3 lb. fish, but most even a cat would probably just snub.

-The real catch of the day was a fifteen or so pound snapping turtle that was obligated to leave his home in an eroded part of the dam drain.
-I wasn't the only spectator to note that this was one of the most aggressive snapping turtles ever observed.
-I placed it on the ground to take some pictures, and it kept coming at me like a dog looking to get petted.
 Although these turtles can be nasty, they generally avoid conflict.
 This turtle, on the contrary, seemed to be saying, "Are you looking at me?"
 I didn't let him have a piece of me, but he did his best to make sure I didn't get any great pictures either.
 After he entertained for a few minutes, it was decided to let him go downstream.
 As no one else volunteered, I carried him {you have to carry these turtles by their tails to avoid getting snapped} across the street, got some really strange looks from people driving by, and set him off to his new life humming a little bit of "Born Free."

 The real punch line to this story isn't how much we paid to "save" these fish--the real fishy, funny part is that they're not going to be returned to the pond.
-In what has to be a disappointment to the fish, and a confusing fact to the logical, their new permanent residence is one of the old evaporating pools at the sewage plant.
+In what has to be a disappointment to the fish, and a confusing fact to the logical, their new permanent residence is one of the old evaporating pools at the sewage plant. [left: Some of the uncaptured fish]

 permanent link